-“From the Garden” by Michele Flynn • Monthly Muse (2017)
+“From the Garden” by Michele Flynn (Musepapers 2017)

 The MUSE has spoken!
 Michele Flynn’s essay, “From the Garden,” is a winner in our first-ever Monthly Muse writing prompt on Parenthood/Childhood.
-Find the complete list of winners and finalists here.
+Find the complete list of winners and finalists here and check out this month’s prompts here and share your own musings.

 From the Garden

-Michele Flynn
+by Michele Flynn

 We live in a small city, and tend a shady backyard the size of two Ford Explorers.
 Half of the yard is covered in paving stones, and the other half is grass.
 We buy sod each year, roll it out and water it.
 It lasts through mid-September and inexplicably dies.
 My five year old thinks that grass is an annual that comes in rolls like toilet paper.
 But he also knows that peas come in pods and potatoes must be dug out of the ground.
 At least once a week, I pull our tools and Jake in a red radio flyer wagon to a sunny community garden plot one block from home.
 We don’t grow prize winning tea roses.
 We play in the dirt, and bury seeds, wait for them to sprout and ask questions: “Will it grow to the sky like in Jack and the Beanstalk?”
 “Will it be red?” and most importantly, “How does it taste?”